-Develop a clearly communicated, inclusive process and set of standards for the equitable, transparent allocation of resources.
+Within the context of the Strategic Plan, institute a clear process and set of standards for the equitable, transparent allocation of resources.

 IB5.
 The institution uses documented assessment results to communicate matters of quality assurance to appropriate constituencies.

 Cañada College reports quality assurance matters concerning student achievement, enrollments, student and community demographics, the status of Bond-funded projects, and the status of specific programs internally to faculty, staff, and students, and externally to members of the broader community, including the high schools, and members of the business community using several different methods.